Grace2705/Data-Analysis-Project/README.md

 # Future Work

-A survey to
+A survey to determine the:
-- Determine the age range of customers.
+    - Age range of customers.
     - Occupation of customers.
     - Feedback of customers.
+    - Suggestions from customers.
+- A profit and loss column

 # Standout Section

-Carried out more analysis to determine relationships and patterns among variables in the dataset through more visualizations (lineplots and catplot)
+Carried out more analysis to determine relationships and patterns among features in the dataset through more visualizations (lineplots and catplot).

 # Executive Summary.